ilneill/MyInfocom/README.md

 * Continued working through the Z80 Z-Code interpreter assembly file standardising the formatting...

+## Whats In This Repo?
+* Original files and tool that I pulled together to allow me to do this.
+* Reformatted Z80 Z-Code interpreter assembly file for RunCPM (ZORKRCPM.Z80).
+* Successfully assembled a Zork 1 executable for RunCPM (ZORKRCPM.COM).

 ## What's Next?
 * More examination of the CPM Z80 Z-Code interpreter code.
 * Try the assembled Zork1 code on my RC2040.
 * Re-assemble the CPM Z80 Z-Code interpreter code for Zork 2, 3 and more.

-## Whats In This Repo?
-* Original files and tool that I pulled together to allow me to do this.
-* Reformatted Z80 Z-Code interpreter assembly file for RunCPM (ZORKRCPM.Z80).
-* Successfully assembled Zork 1 executible for RunCPM (ZORKRCPM.COM).

 ## Other Comments...